Can you get a refund from Payday UK, Payday Express or The Money Shop?

 If you are desperate to get your complaint settled as soon as possible, sending it to the Ombudsman and not waiting is the fastest approach.
 But these lenders sometimes make reasonable offers, so you may decide to wait a few weeks and hope you don’t have to bother with the ombudsman.

 Although they are making some good offers, they also seem to turn down good cases, so deciding to wait is a bit of a lottery.
-One person was sent a big colour-coded spreadsheet with the rejection – case sent straight to the Ombudsman.

 “We don’t know – please send bank statements”